Russia, Belarus Winter Paralympians spared as sport extends sanctions | Sports-Games

 Russia, Belarus Winter Paralympians spared as sport extends sanctions

-That decision will affect Formula One driver Nikita Mazepin who will not be able to race for the Haas F1 team in the British Grand Prix on his Russian licence.
-RUSSIAN OLIGARCHS TARGETED Russian companies have also had sporting organisations cut ties with them, Premier League club Everton being the latest to suspend their partnership with three Russian companies -- USM Holdings, MegaFon and Yota.
-All three companies are linked to billionaire and oligarch Alisher Usmanov, who was sanctioned by the European Union for Russia's invasion of Ukraine.
+Russia has been hit with sporting sanctions following its invasion of Ukraine but its athletes gathered in Beijing for the Winter Paralympics earned a reprieve on Wednesday as they have been allowed to compete - albeit as neutrals.
+The Winter Paralympics begin on Friday and the International Paralympic Committee (IPC) decided that the Russians and Belarusians would compete but without their flags - a decision criticised by other countries.

-Russia continued to attract sporting sanctions following its invasion of Ukraine but its athletes gathered in Beijing for the Winter Paralympics earned a reprieve on Wednesday as they have been allowed to compete -- albeit as neutrals.
+Russia has been hit with sporting sanctions following its invasion of Ukraine but its athletes gathered in Beijing for the Winter Paralympics earned a reprieve on Wednesday as they have been allowed to compete - albeit as neutrals.

-The Winter Paralympics begin on Friday and the International Paralympic Committee (IPC) decided that Russians and Belarusians will compete without their country's flag -- a decision criticised by other countries.
+The Winter Paralympics begin on Friday and the International Paralympic Committee (IPC) decided that the Russians and Belarusians would compete but without their flags - a decision criticised by other countries.
 Belarus has been a key staging area for Russia's invasion of Ukraine.

 Germany's chef de mission Karl Quade said he was "deeply ashamed" while Switzerland's Paralympic Committee said "legal considerations were given priority over moral and political arguments".
-The United States Olympic & Paralympic Committee said they were "disappointed" with the outcome.
-Canada said they wanted to review the membership status of Russia and Belarus in the IPC.
+The U.S. Olympic & Paralympic Committee said it was disappointed with the outcome.
+Canada said it wanted to review the membership status of Russia and Belarus in the IPC.

-The athletes of Ukraine and Global Athlete group, an international athlete-led pressure body, were left fuming, saying many Russian Olympians and Paralympians are members of the Russian military.
-"Sports administrators are choosing bloodshed and profits over principle and stakeholders," their joint statement read.
+The athletes of Ukraine and Global Athlete group, an international athlete-led pressure group, were left fuming, saying many Russian Olympians and Paralympians are members of the Russian military.
+"Sports administrators are choosing bloodshed and profits over principle and stakeholders," they said in a joint statement.

-The European Olympic Committees (EOC) said Russian and Belarus athletes and officials will not participate in the 2022 Winter European Youth Olympic Festival to be held in Vuokatti, Finland, from March 20-25.
+The European Olympic Committees (EOC) said athletes and officials from Russia and Belarus would not participate in the 2022 Winter European Youth Olympic Festival to be held in Vuokatti, Finland, on March 20-25.
 "In order to safeguard the well-being of such young athletes, as well as protect the integrity of the event, the EOC believes Russian and Belarusian athletes should not compete in Vuokatti in any capacity," it said.

 The International Olympic Committee (IOC) has not made a commitment to lift sanctions on Russia in case of a ceasefire or peace deal, but Russian and Belarusian territories have been removed from the European tender for Olympic broadcast rights.
 Since the start of what Russian President Vladimir Putin has called "a special military operation" last week, Russian and Belarusian teams and athletes have been frozen out from international sporting competitions.